Skip to main content

 12. Check that the configuration is valid and successfully applied (Configuration file checks).

-Load Speech to Text Phonexia, Time Analysis and Audio Quality Estimation model from data disk
+Load Speech to Text, Time Analysis and Audio Quality Estimation model from data disk

-To keep up with the latest version of application, load models from virtual appliance volume is possible.
-For using the image without the model and load existing models from data volume, instance in config file need to be setup as follows:
+To keep up with the latest version of the application, it is possible to load models from the virtual appliance data volume.
+To use the image without a bundled model and load existing models from the data volume, configure the instance as follows:

 apiVersion: helm.cattle.io/v1